-In fiscal 2022 we entered two separate contracts with a local builder to construct eleven rental units at Sky Ranch to be used in our single-family rental business.
-The contracted construction costs for all eleven units is \$3.8 million, which as of May 31, 2023, we had incurred \$3.0 million of these construction costs.
-We anticipate incurring the majority of the remaining \$0.8 million in our fiscal 2023.
+In calendar 2024 we anticipate entering into a contact with a national home builder to construct 17 rental units at Sky Ranch in Phase 2B to be used in our single-family rental business.
+The contracted construction costs for all 17 units will be approximately \$6 million, as of November 30, 2023, we had incurred less than \$0.1 million of these construction costs.
+We anticipate incurring the majority of the remaining cost in calendar 2024.